mavera12/EHR/Contributing.md

 ## Claims Data

 In Synthea v1.0 we did not model claims data of any kind.
+The latest `main` branch of Synthea includes claims, but the prices are computed from CMS formulas and do not closely mirror real-world prices.
 For **ALL** modules, we would like to know:

-#### What does claims data for this module look like?
 * Cost of outpatient visits, ED visits, specialists?
 * Cost of treatments (e.g. physical therapy)?
 * Cost of procedures (e.g. surgery)?